 Additionally, an Order of Removal in absentia makes you inadmissible to the United States in the future, and ineligible for a number of forms of relief from removal, such as voluntary departure, cancellation of removal, and adjustment or change of status, for a period of ten years after the date of the removal order.
 (See I.N.A. § 212(a)(9).)

 So, what can be done if you have been ordered removed in absentia?
 You can, in limited circumstances, file a Motion to Reopen your removal proceedings, or you can ask ICE for discretionary relief.
 Keep reading to learn more about these options.

-If you were ordered removed from the U.S. in absentia, you may be able to have your removal proceedings reopened.
-If proceedings are reopened, you will be rescheduled for a new hearing in the Immigration Court and will be able to apply for any form of relief for which you are eligible.
+If you were ordered removed from the U.S. in absentia, you might be able to have your removal proceedings reopened.
+If successful with that request, you will be rescheduled for a new hearing in the Immigration Court and will be able to apply for any form of relief for which you are eligible.

 Once you file a Motion to Reopen, an automatic stay of your deportation will remain in effect until the IJ issues a decision on your motion.
 This means that you cannot be removed from the country unless the IJ denies your Motion to Reopen.

 There are no time restrictions for filing a Motion to Reopen with the Immigration Court if you did not receive proper notice of the hearing.
-For example, if the NTA was mailed to an incorrect address or you were in federal or state custody, you may be successful in reopening your case if the failure to appear was not your fault.
-There is no filing fee for filing a Motion to Reopen based upon failure to receive proper notice.
+For example, if the NTA was mailed to an incorrect address or you were in federal or state custody, you might be successful in reopening your case if the failure to appear was not your fault.
+There is no filing fee for submitting a Motion to Reopen based upon failure to receive proper notice.

 When the NTA or Notice of Hearing is sent by regular mail to your last known address, there is a presumption that it was actually delivered there.
 The government need not send it by certified mail.
 It is your obligation to inform the court of any change of address within five days of moving.
-If you were notified of this obligation (which is contained in the NTA), and fail to do so, then miss a scheduled hearing, you may be faulted for failing to appear.
+If you were notified of this obligation (which is contained in the NTA), and failed to do so, then missed a scheduled hearing, you could be faulted for failing to appear.
 Review your NTA to ensure that your address is listed correctly and does not contain any typos.

-Additionally, if you did not receive notice of your hearing, but your attorney of record did and failed to inform you of the hearing date, you may be able to reopen your case based upon ineffective assistance of counsel.
-For more information on what to do if your attorney has made a mistake in your case, see “What You Should Do If You Suspect Your Immigration Attorney Has Made Mistakes in Your Case.”
+Additionally, if you did not receive notice of your hearing, but your attorney of record did and failed to inform you of the hearing date, you might be able to reopen your case based upon ineffective assistance of counsel.
+For more on this, see What to Do If You Suspect Your Immigration Attorney Has Made Mistakes in Your Case.

 You may ask the IJ to reopen removal proceedings if your failure to appear for your hearing was due to exceptional circumstances.
 Exceptional circumstances can be, for example, the serious illness or death of a spouse, child, or parent.
 In such a case, however, you must file the Motion to Reopen within 180 days of the issuance of the order of removal.